wdomitrz/gfootball_zpp/docs/run_local_setup.md

 # Running seed locally (tutorial for ubuntu):
-1. This tutorial assumes having:
+1. This tutorial assumes that you have:
    + Ubuntu 18.04
    + NVIDIA graphic card with compute capability matching  current tensorflow requirements
-		- you can check compute capability here: https://developer.nvidia.com/cuda-gpus
+		- you can check your graphic card compute capability here: https://developer.nvidia.com/cuda-gpus
 		- you can check tensorflow requirements here: https://www.tensorflow.org/install/gpu